 The Goldman Fristoe is a standardized assessment that provides information regarding how children produce sounds within words.
 Using a picture-naming task, the child is given the opportunity to produce every sound (in English) in every position of a word (beginning, middle and ending).
-Using story retell, this test also examines how the child produces sounds when they are within sentences, in order to examine co-articulation.
+Using story retell, this test also examines how the child produces sounds when they are within sentences.
 This test would be appropriate for a child that is using spoken English and has a spoken vocabulary equivalent to at least a 3 year old.
 The child must be able to imitate words if the vocabulary presented is unknown.